professor vid Statsvetenskapliga institutionen, Forskare och lärare

 Finns även på

 Anna K. Jarstad is Professor at the Department of Government, with a focus on International Politics.

 Jarstad is also Professor of Peace and conflict studies at Umeå University.
-She leads an eight-year research program on Varieties of Peace, funded by Riksbankens jubileumsfond, varietiesofpeace.net.
+She leads a research program on Varieties of Peace, funded by Riksbankens jubileumsfond, varietiesofpeace.net.

 Jarstad is co-editor of From War to Democracy: Dilemmas of Peacebuilding (Cambridge University Press, 2008) and the special issue “Introducing Hybrid Peace Governance: Impact and Prospects of Liberal Peacebuilding”, Global Governance, 2012, Vol. 18, No. 1.
 Her research focuses on the nexus of democratization and peacebuilding in war-torn societies, especially in Afghanistan, Bosnia-Herzegovina, Cyprus, Kosovo, Macedonia, and South Africa.
 She specializes in power sharing as a form of conflict management and has led a quantitative data collection on power sharing (IMPACT) with Desirée Nilsson and Ralph Sundberg and has conducted several case studies.